Today we celebrate National Dog Day and what better way to remember our precious pooches than by looking at the very best Irish breeds.

 A very similar makeup to the “regular” Irish Setter, except that this dog has spots of mahogany, as opposed to the full coat.

 As their fully red counterparts rose to ascendancy, the Irish Red and White decline into obscurity.
-They would have gone extinct altogether, except for the Herculean efforts of a certain Irish clergyman in the early 20th-century.
+They would have gone extinct altogether, except for the Herculean efforts of Irish clergyman Noble Huston in the early 20th-century.

 The Irish Lurcher

 This sight-hound proved an effective companion for hunters.

 Legend has it that this dog emerged in the 14th century, at a time when the British rule prohibited “commoners” from owning more established sight-hound breeds.
 Supposedly the Irish Lurcher was bred to circumvent this rule.

 “Collie” was an old Celtic term for “useful dog,” and this particular breed’s lineage includes some very useful dogs, such as the Shetland Sheepdog, among other talented herders.